Dynamic Light Scattering (DLS) Particle Size Analysis

 Common Challenges in Conventional DLS Experiments

 Sensitivity to Contaminants and Aggregates: Conventional hardware correlators are highly susceptible to noise introduced by dust particles, large aggregates, or other contaminants.
 Even rare contamination events produce irreparable intensity spikes that distort the ACF, biasing the size distribution toward larger diameters and compromising the accuracy of calculated particle sizes.
 Such distortions may lead to incorrect assessments of sample quality or stability, potentially delaying projects, disrupting workflows, or jeopardizing product development.
-Mitigation strategies typically involve manual, physical filtration and repeated measurements; however, these are prone to operator error and may be unsuitable for delicate samples.
+Mitigation strategies typically involve manual, physical filtration and repeated measurements.
+However, these are prone to operator error, may be unsuitable for delicate samples, or increase the measurement time in an unpredictable fashion.
 Algorithmic post-processing can remove contaminated datasets, but necessitates longer acquisition times to maintain sufficient count rates, and may inadvertently discard valuable information, further impacting data integrity.

 Angle-Dependent Scattering: Many DLS measurements involve anisotropic particles or polydisperse mixtures.
 In such cases, scattering intensity depends strongly on the detection angle.
 Larger particles or specific size fractions may dominate the scattering signal at certain angles, masking weaker contributions from other populations.
 Traditional DLS setups frequently measure at a single fixed angle, or sequentially across a small number of angles.
 For complex samples, single-angle acquisition can obscure subpopulations entirely.
 Sequential multi-angle measurements require repeated runs, increasing the risk of contamination, temperature drift, and experimental variability while extending overall acquisition time.